-The trustees are delighted to report that almost all of the property investments are returning at least market returns.
-The trustees consider this exceptional when compared with returns available on deposits in any of the banking institutions.
+The trustees are delighted to report that almost all of the property investments are returning market returns.
+The net return on investments is 6%.
+The trustees consider this acceptable when compared with returns available on deposits in any of the banking institutions.
 These investment returns have been consistent for a number of years and are not at the expense of any exposure of loan to value covenants that would put these investments at risk.

-The trustees feel that the year was very good in terms of income generated from its investment and the stability in the fair value of the investments.
+The trustees feel that the year was excellent in terms of income generated from its investments and the stability in the fair value of the investments.
 The trustees are delighted to have made valuable contributions to the community as a result of these gains and donations and hope to be able to do so for many years to come.